greenm01/ec4x/docs/ec4x_specs.md

 In computer moderated play, the algorithm will reduce opposing squadrons with the greatest AS, within restrictions.

-### 5\.4.2 Critical Hits
+**Critical Hits**:

 Critical hits are a special case.
-Restriction \#2 above is nullified.
+Restriction \#2 in the list above is nullified.

 Additionally, if a player takes a critical hit and is unable to reduce a unit according to restriction \#1 above, then the squadron with the lowest DS is reduced.

-### 5\.4.3 End of Round
+### 5\.4.2 End of Round

-After all hits are applied and squadrons are appropriately reduced (crippled or destroyed), recalculate the total AS of all Task Forces.
+After all hits are applied and squadrons are appropriately reduced (crippled or destroyed), recalculate the total AS of all surviving Task Forces.

 Check each Task Force's ROE on the table in Section 5.1.1 by comparing AS strengths and determine if a retreat is warranted.
+If so, proceed to Section 5.4.3.

 If more than one Task Force remains in the fight, the next round commences via the same procedure as described above.

-Otherwise proceed to End of Combat.
+Otherwise proceed to Section 5.4.4.

+### 5\.4.3 Retreat

+A Task Force may retreat from combat only after the first round, in accordance with their ROE, and between rounds thereafter.
+The ROE is fixed at the beginning of combat and through all subsequent rounds.

+A retreating Task Force will fall back to their original fleet formations and flee to the closest non-hostile star system.

+Fighter squadrons never retreat from combat.
+If they remain in the fight, fighter squadrons will screen their fleeing Task Force and combat rounds resume until they are completely destroyed.

+Spacelift Command ships are captured if their escort fleets were destroyed.

-### 5\.4.4 End of Combat
+### 5\.4.4 End of Space Combat

 After the last round of combat the surviving Task Forces are disbanded and surviving squadrons rejoin their assigned fleets.

 Retreating Task Forces must comply with the rules in Section 5.3.

-### 5\.4.5 Example Combat

-TODO

-## 5\.5 Starbases
+## 5\.5 Starbase Combat

-### 5\.5.1 Combat

-If a hostile fleet has orders to bombard, invade, or blitz a colony, a Starbase is the first line of defense after the Task Force.
+If a hostile fleet has orders to bombard, invade, or blitz a colony, Starbases are the first line of planetary defense, and units form a Task Force.
+More than one Starbase may guard a planet.

+Fleets with orders to guard the starbase(s) will also join the combined task force.

 Combat will proceed in a similar fashion to Section 5.4, with the following restrictions:

 1. If a player rolls a critical hit against a starbase on the first try, re-roll a second time.
 2. Starbases receive an extra +2 die roll modifier.

-Starbases are defensive citadels that are equipped with advanced sensors and massive artificial intelligence (AI) resources.
+Starbases are powerful citadels equipped with advanced sensors and massive artificial intelligence (AI) resources.
 Their shields are powerful and make them a challenge to strike a critical hit.

-### 5\.5.2 Abandoned Starbase

-In the special circumstance that a Starbase is orphaned by a retreating Task Force, the Starbase will screen other orphans and proceed straight to combat against hostile forces in accordance with Section 5.5.1.
+Note: If creating your own custom ships or scenarios, you may consider applying rule #1 (listed above) to special assets that are resistant to critical hits.

 ## 5\.6 Planetary Bombardment